 5. Robustness Analysis Applied to Alzheimer’s Research.

 Before we apply our intervention-based robustness analysis, in Section 5.1 we briefly introduce theory and measurement in Alzheimer’s disease research with particular attention to the revision of theory in the context of multiple biomarkers.
 In Section 5.2, we apply our methodology to Alzheimer’s research in order to show its adequacy for analyzing currently developing empirical research.
+Following our robustness methodology conditions (R1)-(R3), we show that when systematically combining different interventions on multiple biomarkers, promising causal information emerges.

 5.1 Alzheimer’s and Theoretical Revision

+The theoretical and biomarker details of Alzheimer’s research are important for our applied account of robustness analysis.
+Through the details, we show how theoretical models are refined in relation to the converging and diverging results in biomarker measures.
+A way to usefully apply robustness analysis to Alzheimer’s research is to look at how biomarker robustness leads to specifications in theoretical robustness.

 Traditionally, Alzheimer’s disease was presumptively diagnosed based on clinical observation, such as cognitive testing battery biomarkers like the Mini-Mental State Exam (MMSE), and it was confirmed via autopsy by presence of the neuropathological signs of disease—e.g., amyloid plaques, neurofibrillary tangles, synaptic decay and neuronal loss.
 Recently, the development of bio-analytics and advanced neuroimaging has allowed these hallmarks of disease to be tracked and visualized in living subjects.
 Massive initiatives have helped to establish the current use of clinical biomarkers, which themselves have given rise to a multi-decade staging of the disease process (Jack & Holtzman 2013; Young et al. 2014).
 Notable are the refinements to the prevailing theoretical disease model, the amyloid cascade hypothesis (ACH) as a consequence of multiple biomarker measures.

 Currently, the biomarkers in greatest use are cerebrospinal fluid (CSF) tau protein (the principal component of neurofibrillary tangles), CSF 42-amino acid amyloid-β (Aβ42; hereafter CSF Aβ). regional brain volume as determined by structural MRI, neuronal metabolism measured by glucose analog uptake and positron emission tomography (FDG-PET), and amyloid plaques measured with PET detection of amyloid-binding dyes.
 CSF Aβ is the protein cleavage product believed to precipitate disease by forming neuron-damaging plaques as it aggregates, and “42 amino acids” refers to the length of this large peptide, measured by the number of basic amino acid building blocks it possesses.